Implant-Supported Dentures in Perth

 Implant-supported Dentures Provide A More Comfortable, Confident Smile

-Traditional dentures can be uncomfortable and often don’t feel like they’re really part of your mouth.
+While Traditional dentures can restore chewing function, they may eventually become uncomfortable and bulky, making them feel less natural.
 They can also be challenging to keep in place, which means you might not feel confident eating or speaking in public.

-More than half of all denture wearers experience problems with their false teeth, such as slippage, soreness, and difficulty chewing.
-These issues can make it hard to enjoy life to the fullest.
+People who wear regular dentures often experience problems with their false teeth, such as slippage, soreness, and difficulty chewing.
+These common issues can make it hard to enjoy daily activities.

-Maylands Dental Centre offers implant-supported dentures, a more advanced dental treatment that uses surgical implants inserted into your jaw bone to anchor your dentures in place.
-It’s a more stable and versatile dental solution than traditional dentures.
+Maylands Dental Centre offers implant-supported dentures, a more advanced tooth restoration.
+They use dental implants inserted into your jawbone to anchor your dentures in place.
+It’s a more stable and versatile tooth replacement than traditional dentures.
 This means they feel more like natural teeth, and you can enjoy a confident smile without worrying about them slipping or falling out.
 Contact our qualified dental team today at 08 9370 5464 or book a consultation appointment online!

 Common Reasons Why You Might Need Implant-Supported Dentures